List strong edge coloring of some classes of graphs: Introduction

-Similar as all the other kinds of coloring parameters, we can define the list strong edge coloring and list strong chromatic index $\chiup_{\mathrm{slist}}'$.
-The list strong edge coloring has been investigated in \cite{MR3049780, MR3233401}.
+Similar to all the other kinds of coloring parameters, we can define the list strong edge coloring and list strong chromatic index $\chiup_{\mathrm{slist}}'$.
 In fact, most of the results for strong edge coloring are also true for list strong edge coloring, since the proofs just indicate the numbers of forbidden colors and available colors for uncolored edges in each step.